Superalgos/Superalgos/README.md

 ### Layers

-Superalgos is an open system, meaning anyone can build layers for this charting app.
+Superalgos is an open system, meaning anyone can build layers for the _Charting System_.
 So far—with our current limited manpower—we have created 8 public layers (available without logging in) and 2 private layers (available to logged-in users):

 #### Public Layers